 Critical Path AIDS Project - AIDS Treatment Information

-Critical Path AIDS Project was founded by persons with AIDS (PWAs) for purposes of providing PWAs and others access to information on treatment, resources, and prevention information.
+The Critical Path AIDS Project was founded by persons with AIDS (PWAs) for purposes of providing PWAs and others access to information on treatment, resources, and prevention information.
 The site includes newsletters, AIDS research summaries, treatment information (conventional and alternatives), clinical trials, and links to AIDS service organizations.

 This is the website of a national grassroots clearinghouse for information and education concerning the health care of children with special health needs.
 The organization advocates for children with special health needs and their families.
 This website includes online access to the bimonthly newsletter VOICES, weekly news updates, and descriptions of major projects and activities of Family Voices.

-The Office of the Federal Register maintains an organized and uniform system for filing and publishing the official text of public laws, Presidential documents, and administrative regulations and notices.
+The Office of the Federal Register maintains an organized and uniform system for filing and publishing the official text of public laws, presidential documents, and administrative regulations and notices.
 This website maintains information on how to access copies of public laws, the Federal Register, the Code of Federal Regulations, The United States Government Manual, Weekly Compilation of Presidential Documents, Public Papers of the Presidents, and the Federal Register Document Drafting Handbook.

-Fedstats: One Stop Shopping for Federal Statistics
+Fedstats: One-Stop Shopping for Federal Statistics

 The Federal Interagency Council on Statistical Policy maintains this website to provide easy access to the full range of statistics and information produced by more than 70 agencies in the U.S. federal government.
 This database includes descriptions of agencies and programs; regional statistics; contacts; press releases; policy information; and links to additional websites.